PrestaShop/prestashop.github.io/news/_posts/releases/2015-10-29-prestashop-1612-maintenance-release.md

 Here are a few highlights for 1.6.1.2:

+#### Front office

+* A new demo address is now in place.
+Sorry to our friends at Citroën!
+* Product comparison now takes the chosen interval into account.
+* Fixed a situation where customer could not see available vouchers.
+* Products are now sortied by name in the invoice.
+Easier picking!
+* The top menu was not always active on mobile, now it is!
+* Updates to the Swedish translation for the installer.
+* Czech translation added for the installer.
+* ...and many more!

+#### Back office

 * Product page tabs now load asynchronously (see section above).
 Wow, that feels better!
 * Several performance improvements.
 * Several fixes in multishop, warehouses and import tools.
-* A new demo address is now in place.
-Sorry to our friends at Citroën!
-* Product comparison now takes the chosen interval into account.
 * Pagination is fixed in POST requests.
 * Carrier were not editable in certain situations, now they are again.
 * Fixed a case where third-party modules could not be disabled.
-* Fixed a situation where customer could not see available vouchers.
 * No more confusion between private and public messages in Customer Service.
 * Meta title and description now use textarea.
 * Fixed repetitive queries in specific prices.
 * You can now reset your invoice numbers ("Reset Invoice progressive number at beginning of the year" option), and add the year to it.
 * The invoice template function computeLayout() can now be overriden.
-* Products are now sortied by name in the invoice.
-Easier picking!
-* The top menu was not always active on mobile, now it is!
-* Update to the Swedish installation for the installer.
-* Czech translation added for the installer.
 * ...and many more!

 The [PrestaShop 1.6.1.2 changelog](https://www.prestashop.com/en/developers-versions/changelog/1.6.1.2-stable) is available, as well as [its release notes](https://www.prestashop.com/en/release-notes-1.6.1.2-stable) (based on the 1.6.1.0 ones).